As the Taliban bars some girls from school, their mothers’ dreams are also shattered

 But last Friday, the path toward both of their dreams was blocked.

 They learned they can no longer attend secondary school, like countless other Afghan girls.
-The Taliban decreed only boys could return to grades seven to 12 this week.
-It was another indicator of a bleak new future for Afghan women and girls, where educational and other freedoms they’ve embraced for the past two decades are being systematically dismantled.
+The Taliban decreed that only boys could return to grades seven to 12 this week.
+It was another indicator of a bleak new future for women and girls in Afghanistan, where educational and other freedoms they’ve embraced for the past two decades are being systematically dismantled.

 “If I cannot continue my studies, I cannot be the person I want to be,” said Suraya, 15, a pained look in her almond-shaped eyes.
 “It makes me feel hopeless.”